-Australia - Beetaloo Basin, Northern Territory, Australia
+Australia - Beetaloo Sub-Basin, Northern Territory, Australia

-The work commitment on the Beetaloo Basin, Northern Territory, Australia is aligned with the farm-out agreement entered into by Falcon Australia with Origin and Sasol in August 2014.
+The work commitment on the Beetaloo Sub-basin, Northern Territory, Australia is aligned with the farm-out agreement entered into in August 2014.

-The Group has planned a 9 well drilling programme with Origin.
+The Group had planned a nine well drilling programme with Origin.
 The details are as follows: